Hoya carnosa care is easy, and it’s one of the reasons why this plant has been a houseplant staple for so long! Learn about it here.

 You might see these versions referred to as hoya carnosa variegata tricolor, hoya carnosa rubra, and crimson prince, princess, queen, etc. I’ve seen these varieties in local nurseries, so they shouldn’t be too hard to come by.

 There is another version of the hoya carnosa plant called the hoya carnosa compacta—aka the rope plant.
-This is a gorgeous and unique-looking plant that I don’t want to talk too much about in this post because it really deserves its own post!
-I have one of these and am planning to write a post on it in the future.
+This is a gorgeous and unique-looking plant that I don’t want to talk too much about in this article because it really deserves its own article!

 How much light does a hoya carnosa plant need?